mahmoudalsakhawy/CISC-819---Cyber-security-Project/README.md

 ## 6. Expected Accuracy Numbers

-These are the approximate results you should see after a full 3-seed run:
+You should expect the following numbers after a 3-seed run of the notebook:

 | Model | Clean | FGSM ε=0.03 | PGD-5 ε=0.03 | PGD-20 ε=0.03 |
 |-------|-------|-------------|--------------|----------------|